 Achieving complete analgesia consistently with only local anesthetic is simple: each injured structure must be anesthetized.
-If one chooses to only infiltrate fracture hematoma, then it cannot be expected that the torn ankle capsule will be affected at all.
-The ankle capsule has nerve endings.
-And as mentioned before, relying solely on an intra-articular hematoma block will not affect higher fibular fractures as seen in PER injuries, among other fractures with a more distant relationship to the ankle joint.
+If one chooses to only infiltrate the fracture hematoma, then it cannot be expected that the torn ankle capsule will be affected at all.
+The ankle capsule has nerve endings, and as mentioned before, relying solely on an intra-articular hematoma block will not affect higher fibular fractures as seen in pronation-external rotation injuries, among other fractures with a more distant relationship to the ankle joint.

 The first, and sometimes the only thing most residents think of when dealing with ankle fractures is the obvious osseous pathology.
-In order to assess what other soft tissue structures are injured, one must have a strong grasp of the Lauge-Hansen classification.
+In order to assess what other soft tissue structures are injured, one must have a strong grasp of the Lauge-Hansen classification system.

 Lauge-Hansen's legitimacy and ability to predict certain soft tissue injuries has been called into question before.
-However, in 2015, Warner et al demonstrated that 94% of ankle fractures classified had magnetic resonance image (MRI) readings consistent with the Lauge-Hansen classification.
+However, in 2015, Warner et al demonstrated that 94% of classified ankle fractures had magnetic resonance image (MRI) readings that were consistent with the Lauge-Hansen classification.
 Moreover, only 6% showed discrepancies between the MRI and intraoperative findings (1).

-Therefore, the author will perform an intra-articular hematoma block as well as a fracture hematoma block for every fracture present, and will also infiltrate the soft tissue structures injured, as predicted by Lauge-Hansen.
-For example, for a very common SER4 with true trimalleolar injury, an intra-articular hematoma block and 3 fracture hematoma blocks would be performed.
-One could rely on diffusion from the ankle joint and hope that the anesthetic reaches the ruptured AITFL, but direct infiltration is quite easy.
+Therefore, the author prefers to perform an intraarticular hematoma block as well as a fracture hematoma block for every fracture present, and will also infiltrate the soft tissue structures injured, as predicted by the Lauge-Hansen classification.
+For example, for a very common supination-external rotation 4 (SER4) with true trimalleolar injury, an intra-articular hematoma block and 3 fracture hematoma blocks would be performed.
+One could rely on diffusion from the ankle joint and hope that the anesthetic reaches the ruptured anterior-inferior tibio-fibular ligament (AITFL), but direct infiltration is quite easy.
 This ensures all structures are anesthetized.

-If an SER4 presents with deltoid ligament and PITFL ligament rupture, then the same intra-articular hematoma block and fibular fracture hematoma block are performed, followed by direct infiltration of the PITFL, AITFL, and the deltoid ligament.
-In this instance, the intra-articular block may be adequate to have reached most of these structures given their proximity to the ankle capsule, but it is minimal effort to ensure they are affected by direct infiltration.
+If an SER4 presents with deltoid ligament and posterior-inferior tibio-fibular ligament (PITFL) rupture, then the same intra-articular hematoma block and fibular fracture hematoma block are performed, followed by direct infiltration of the PITFL, AITFL, and the deltoid ligament.
+In this instance, the intra-articular block may be adequate to have reached most of these structures given their proximity to the ankle capsule, but it requires minimal effort to ensure they are affected by direct infiltration.
 It can be useful to know that when the PITFL is injured, the majority of the time it is delaminated from its insertion onto the posterior malleolus.
-Rarely, it is an intra-substance rupture in the middle of the ligament (2).
+Rarely is it an intra-substance rupture in the middle of the ligament (2).
 This would direct PITFL injury infiltration somewhat more medial.
-Sometimes the saphenous nerve can be directly infiltrated just proximal to the ankle region, given its demonstrated role in innervating the medial malleolus and the anterior ankle capsule (3), which is commonly violated in rotational injuries.
+Sometimes, the saphenous nerve can be directly infiltrated just proximal to the ankle region, given its demonstrated role in innervating the medial malleolus and the anterior ankle capsule (3), which is commonly violated in rotational injuries.

 To be comfortable with anesthetizing these injuries completely, bone pain physiology should be appreciated.
 One should remember that bone itself is without nociceptive receptors.
 Periosteum, however, is replete with nerve endings, as demonstrated extensively by Sakada et al (4-9).
 Periosteal disruption of any kind manifests as pain.
 Thus, torn periosteum is painful.
 Intact periosteum that is manipulated with closed reduction may also be uncomfortable, given the stretch receptors present (10).
-Conceptually, one should aim to infiltrate around the more superficial periosteum involved with each fractured site of any one ankle fracture, thinking about where periosteum would be disturbed 3-dimensionally, focusing less on the entirety of the surface area between bone fracture interfaces.
+Conceptually, one should aim to infiltrate around the more superficial periosteum involved with each fractured site of any one ankle fracture, thinking about where periosteum would be disturbed three-dimensionally, focusing less on the entirety of the surface area between bone fracture interfaces.